 - Positioning youth participation in formal and non-formal education

-- Promote the development of a thematic expertise of the actors in the field of non-formal education in the domain of democracy, values, and participation
+- Promote the development of thematic expertise of actors in the field of non-formal education in the domain of democracy, values, and participation

 - Develop a coherent approach for the participation and active citizenship of pupils in schools

-- Develop further the method of structured dialogue, both for youth organisations and young people who are not members
+- Further develop the method of structured dialogue, both for youth organisations and young people who are not members

 - Develop inclusive participation for particular target groups